-Thanks to the 2018 Farm Bill, hemp is federally legal, but every state has the right to decide how CBD will be regulated and marketed in the state.
+Thanks to the 2018 Farm Bill, hemp is federally legal, but each state decides how to regulate CBD.
+Is CBD legal in South Carolina?

-Here's our breakdown of CBD laws in South Carolina to help you decide:
+Here's a breakdown of CBD in South Carolina to help you navigate the market.

 Table of Contents